How To Keep Your Face Warm When Cycling In Cold Weather

 The best part of scarves is that they can be styled in a variety of ways.
 Just because you are letting the road take you wherever doesn’t mean you can’t be stylish in it.

-Since they are loose-ended, you can tie them across the regions that need more protection like your mouth, nose, or neck.
+Since they are loose-ended, you can tie them across the regions that need more protection, like your mouth, nose, or neck.
 We would suggest you get a few in different colors so you can alternate between them.
-No harm in looking up various patterns and styles too.
+There is no harm in looking up various patterns and styles, too.

 Balaclava